ManageIQ/manageiq-documentation/managing_providers/_topics/embedded_workflows.md

 ### Adding an Embedded Workflows Repository

-As a starting point to begin authoring a workflow, you must first add the repository that includes your workflows.
+As a starting point to begin using workflows, you must first add a repository that includes your workflows.

 To add a repository, complete the following steps: